Jarlyk/JarlykMods/Hailstorm/README.md

 ### Configuration
 After you run the mod once, a configuration file will be created under BepInEx\config.
 It is a simple text file with configuration options that are commented as to what they do.
 Here you can disable particular features and configure the spawn rate for mimics.

+### Credits
+Special thanks for the mimic model and animations, provided by rob

 ### Contact
 You can reach me via Github or can find me on the modding Discord at https://discord.gg/5MbXZvd.
 As with most mods, this is a hobby project, so please understand that response times to questions and time to update for new RoR2 releases may vary.